ndzalama-mabasa/match-make/README.md

 # galaxy-match-make
-An API where aliens can browse other alien's dating profiles, like aliens, and get matched.
+An API where users can browse alien dating profiles, like aliens, and get matched.